AllanLM/PhotoMosaic/README.txt

 To Do List
 ----------

-- Input Images and Mosaic Results frames should not change size when images are added

 - Process library folder images more efficiently so that the program does not crash when handling a large number of images.